withastro/docs/src/pages/en/reference/error-reference.md

 -  [Named slots](/en/core-concepts/astro-components/#named-slots)

-### Cannot use Server-side Rendering without an adapter
+### Cannot use Server-side Rendering without an adapter.

-> NoAdapterInstalled: Cannot use `output: 'server'` without an adapter.
+> **NoAdapterInstalled**: Cannot use `output: 'server'` without an adapter.
 Please install and configure the appropriate server adapter for your final deployment.
 (E03017)

 #### What went wrong?
 To use server-side rendering, an adapter needs to be installed so Astro knows how to generate the proper output for your targetted deployment platform.